kwgoodman/la/doc/source/intro.rst

     <nose.result.TextTestResult run=2918 errors=0 failures=0>

-The ``la`` package currently contains one C extension but if it doesn't compile there's an automatic fallback to a python version of the function.
-The doc string of the ``listmap`` function tells you which version (python or C) you are using.
-To import ``listmap``:
+The ``la`` package currently contains one C extension but if it doesn't compile there's an automatic fallback to a python version of the functions.
+The doc strings of the ``listmap`` and ``listmap_fill`` functions tells you which version (python or C) you are using.
+To import the functions:
 ::
-    >>> from la.util.misc import listmap
+    >>> from la.util.misc import listmap, listmap_fill

 Since ``la`` can run in a pure python mode, you can use ``la`` by just saving it and making sure that python can find it.